lskatz/biophp/README.md

 About
 =====
 This is Lee Katz's set of PHP classes for bioinformatics.
-This is not related at all to the [http://biophp.org biophp.org] project. [http://esbg.biology.gatech.edu/lab/?page_id=58 Lee Katz] is a PhD student at The Georgia Institute of Technology, in Atlanta, GA, USA.
+This is not related at all to the project at http://biophp.org.
+Lee Katz ~~is~~ was a PhD student at The Georgia Institute of Technology, in Atlanta, GA, USA.

 Functions so far include